You are listening to the Kaz Johnson Show. Hello and welcome to session 97 This week I am talking to you about feedback .

 It’s easier than ever to collect feedback online these days, you can use surveys like Survey Monkey, to create, collate and analyse the information.
 When you are creating your survey for feedback, and remember we are not talking about testimonials here, we are looking at getting feedback about their experience, from the first time they engage with us, to the last time.

-Online things could include,
+Online things could include

 Here are a few tips when creating a feedback form.

-Make sure that its easy for them to view on a mobile device.
 Check it on your own mobile device to see that it works ok.

 Make it as easy as possible for them to create feedback, for example, could you just use a yes/no answer.
-How about asking a question to rate a few questions using arrays like ‘from 1- 10, would you recommended us to your colleagues or friends’ .
+How about asking a question to rate a few questions using arrays like ‘from 1- 10, would you recommended us to your colleagues or friends’.

-When asking them for more information about a topic, make sure that you give them plenty of space to answer your question, as their is nothing more frustrating than trying to complete a feedback survey and not having enough room to express yourself and getting cut off as you have run out of space.
-The user will get so frustrated that they will not bother with the question and you will have missed out some vital feedback that will help you in your business.
+When asking them for more information about a topic, make sure that you give them plenty of space to answer your question, as there is nothing more frustrating than trying to complete a feedback survey and not having enough room to express yourself and getting cut off as you have run out of space.
+The user will get so frustrated that they will not bother with the question and you will have missed out on some vital feedback that will help you in your business.

-Try not to make the survey a huge one, people are busy and impatient, so really think about the questions you are going to ask here.
+Try not to take the survey a huge one, people are busy and impatient, so really think about the questions you are going to ask here.
 Spend more time thinking what is the outcome for the feedback.

 Anonymous feedback surveys are different from complaint surveys where the customer wants to feedback a complaint and they want you to resolve it.
-This survey is one where you do not make it anonymous as you will not be able to respond to them with the solution and in this case you need to be alerted of any type of complaint feed back as soon as possible, so when you are setting up this feedback form, make sure the email that you set up for this form is dealt with really promptly.
+This survey is one where you do not make it anonymous as you will not be able to respond to them with the solution and in this case you need to be alerted of any type of complaint feedback as soon as possible, so when you are setting up this feedback form, make sure the email that you set up for this form is dealt with really promptly.